TarasyukV/car-performance-sql-analysis/README.md

 - Records with missing horsepower or acceleration values were excluded.
 - Brands with fewer than 3 models were filtered out.

-## 📈 Key Insights
+## 📈 Key Insights:

 - Hypercar manufacturers dominate performance efficiency rankings.
 Rimac, Bugatti, and Koenigsegg significantly outperform traditional luxury performance brands, with index values often 2–4x higher.
 - A clear performance tier structure exists in the market.
 Hypercar brands form a distinct upper segment, followed by luxury performance manufacturers.
 - Brands with broader portfolios tend to show lower performance intensity.
 This suggests a strategic balance between performance, scalability, and market positioning.

 # Business Question 4
 ## How does horsepower influence non electric vehicle pricing across different performance segments?

 ## Created Metric

-Horsepower groups (100 HP intervals) to identify price behavior across performance tiers.
+- Horsepower groups (100 HP intervals) to identify price behavior across performance tiers.

 To ensure statistical reliability:
 - Only non-electric vehicles were included.
 - Records with missing horsepower values were excluded.
 - Brands with fewer than 5 models were filtered out.

-## 📈 Key Insights
+## 📈 Key Insights:

 - Average vehicle price increases gradually up to the 600 HP range.
 - A sharp price acceleration occurs beyond 700 HP, indicating entry into a premium / hypercar segment.
 - Vehicles exceeding 1200 HP show extreme price escalation, suggesting ultra-exclusive positioning.